 Early Origins of the Pappert family

 The surname Pappert was first found in at Drogheda in County Louth (Irish: Lú) the smallest county in Ireland, located on the East coast, in the Province of Leinster, where they were descended from Gilbert de Angulo, a Norman Commander of Strongbow, the Earl of Pembroke.
 Gilbert obtained from King Henry II about 1195, all the lands called Maghery-Gallen and his son, Jocelyn received Ardbraccan and Navan.
 He became the Baron Navan.
 Gilbert's second son, Peter Peppard, became Justiciary of Ireland, the first to be sire named Peppard.
 Peter's grandson Ralph, founded St. Mary's Abbey in Ardee.

 Early History of the Pappert family

-Another 117 words (8 lines of text) covering the years 169 and 1695 are included under the topic Early Pappert History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pappert research.
+Another 59 words (4 lines of text) covering the years 169 and 1695 are included under the topic Early Pappert History in all our PDF Extended History products and printed products wherever possible.